 MBA Programs in Maine

 A total of three institutions offer campus-based MBA programs in Maine.
-Each MBA program is unique and structured differently, yet all aim to produce top-notch, career ready graduates.
-From the University of Maine to St.Joseph’s College of Maine and Thomas College, there are a variety of options to choose from.
+Each MBA program is unique and structured differently, yet all aim to produce top-notch, career-ready graduates.
+From the University of Maine to St.Joseph’s College of Maine and Thomas College, there are various options to choose from.
 Looking for an AACSB-Accredited MBA program?
 Try the University of Maine.
 A program with an Accounting focus?
 Maybe Thomas College is for you.
 So, take a look below and see what you can find.

 1. University of Maine

-- Essential MBA – The Essential MBA is a 30 credit program that can be pursued fully on campus, online, or in a hybrid format.
+- Essential MBA – The Essential MBA is a 30 credit program that can be pursued fully on-campus, online, or in a hybrid format.
 The program focuses on providing students with excellent analytical, management, and leadership skills.
 For students who study on-campus, an optional concentration in accounting is also offered.
-In addition, certain undergraduate business courses are required.
+Also, certain undergraduate business courses are required.
 These include Financial and Managerial Accounting, Micro/Macro Economics, and others.

-Applications are received on a rolling basis and admissions is competitive.
-Applicants must have an accredited undergraduate degree with a GPA of at least 3.0 (3.5 is preferred) and official GMAT score.
-21 credits worth of undergraduate courses in business fundamentals are also required.
+Applications are received on a rolling basis, and admissions are competitive.
+Applicants must have an accredited undergraduate degree with a GPA of at least 3.0 (3.5 is preferred) and an official GMAT score.
+Twenty-one credits worth of undergraduate courses in business fundamentals is also required.